 So allow me to take you around Hong Kong and hopefully give you a reason to visit this old friend, time and time again…

-$200HKD / hour for up to 2 people and $50HKD / hour for each additional person, does not include food or other miscellaneous costs
+$400HKD / hour for up to 2 people (minimum 2 hours) and $400HKD / additional set of 2 people, does not include food or other miscellaneous costs